-The Federal Transit Administration (FTA) defines ULB as the expected lifecycle of a capital asset for a particular transit provider’s operating environment, or the acceptable period of use in service for a particular transit provider’s operating environment.
+The Federal Transit Administration (FTA) defines ULB as the expected lifecycle of a capital asset for an individual transit provider’s operating environment, or the acceptable period of use in service for a particular transit provider’s operating environment.
 Each vehicle type’s ULB estimates how many years that vehicle can be in service and still be in a state of good repair (SGR).
 The ULB considers how long it is cost effective to operate an asset before ongoing maintenance costs outweigh replacement costs.
 ULBs are derived from FTA’s Transit Economic Requirements Model (TERM).
 TERM estimates the age at which each of the vehicle types would enter the SGR backlog, or have a rating of 2.5 or below on the TERM scale.
 ULB is the measure agencies will use to track the performance of revenue vehicles (i.e., what FTA refers to as rolling stock) and service vehicles (i.e., what FTA refers to as equipment) to set their performance measure targets.

 TAM ULBs are not the same as the useful life definitions used in FTA’s grant programs (FTA Circular 5010.1E), which outlines the minimum useful life and mileage for rolling stock and ferries purchased with federal assistance.
 For example, a bus may have a useful life of 12 years and at this point is eligible for replacement according to FTA Circular 5010.1E, but the actual point of replacement and ULB may be 14 years.

+This task is a continuation of an ongoing effort by Metro to take a more data driven approach to determining the optimal age at which its vehicles should be replaced.
+Prior King County Auditor reports recommended leveraging economic replacement analysis to determine when its bus fleets should be replaced and inform cost-effective decision-making.
+The 2009 report defines the optimal vehicle replacement point as at the lowest point of the total cost, before increased operations and maintenance costs force the total line to rise again (Figure 1-1).